yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/export-import-data.md

 YugabyteDB comes with two utilities – `ysql_dump` and `ysql_dumpall` – that provide functionality to export the data into a SQL script.
 These utilities derive from PostgreSQL `pg_dump` and `pg_dumpall`.

-Note that generally it’s recommended to use other ways to take backups, like the Distributed Backup and Recovery capability.
-However, it does make sense to use `ysql_dump` and `ysql_dumpall` if you intend to restore the data on a database other than YugabyteDB, or if having data in SQL format is a requirement for other external reasons (e.g., regulations).
+In general, you should use other ways to take backups, such as the [distributed backup and recovery](../snapshot-ysql/) capability.
+However, it makes sense to use `ysql_dump` and `ysql_dumpall` if you intend to restore the data on a database other than YugabyteDB, or if having data in SQL format is a requirement for other reasons, such as regulations.

-Both tools are thread-safe, so they will always give you a consistent cut of the database even if run concurrently with other applications that read and update the data.
+Both YSQL dump tools are thread-safe, so they will always give you a consistent version of the database even if run concurrently with other applications that read and update the data.

-## Export a Single Database
+## Export a single database

-To export a single database with all its tables, indexes, etc., use the `ysql_dump` utility.
+To export a single database with all its tables, indexes, and so on, use the `ysql_dump` utility.

 {{< note title="Note" >}}